inceisciberkay/ml-project/README.md

-To run the dataset_splitter, you should have 'all_images' and 'all_labels' folders in the root directory of the project
+To run the dataset_splitter, you should have 'all_images' and 'all_labels' folders in the root directory of the project.
+The output of main.py will be written to 'output.txt'